 Parties You Can Sue After a Truck Accident

-If you’re working with an attorney on your truck accident case, there are several parties you may be able to sue.
+If you’re working with an attorney, there are several parties you may be able to sue in a semi-truck accident case.
 A lawyer can investigate your collision and determine who should be held liable for the medical expenses, lost wages, physical pain, and emotional distress you’ve been forced to deal with.

 If it’s in your best interest to file a personal injury lawsuit for compensation, your attorney may then take legal action against one of the following parties: